Rating:

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With four notable exceptions…
+With six notable exceptions…

-First, although molasses can be rich in minerals, it’s also a less refined form of sugar with a glycemic index in humans similar to maple syrup.
+In addition, although molasses can be rich in minerals, it’s also a less refined form of sugar with a glycemic index in humans similar to maple syrup.

 Like table sugar (and in excessive amounts), molasses has the potential to raise a dog’s blood sugar.

-Next, we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+Next, we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and typically sourced from chicory root.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Thirdly, this recipe also contains selenium yeast.
+This recipe also contains selenium yeast.
 Unlike the more common inorganic form of selenium (sodium selenite), this natural yeast supplement is considered a safer anti-cancer alternative.

 And lastly, based upon the information provided on the company’s website, we are unable to confirm the presence or absence of any chelated minerals in this product.
 Chelated minerals are usually associated with better quality dog foods.

-Mulligan Stew Dry Dog Food
+Mulligan Stew Dog Food

 The Bottom Line